cartographer-project/cartographer_ros/docs/source/tuning.rst

 The other system is global SLAM (sometimes called the backend).
 It runs in background threads and its main job is to find loop closure constraints.
-It does that by exhaustively scan matching scans against submaps.
+It does that by scan matching scans against submaps.
 It also incorporates other sensor data to get a higher level view and identify the most consistent globals solution.
 In 3D, it it also tries to find the direction of gravity.
 Most of its options can be found in `sparse_pose_graph.lua`_